kat-djc/aphis-inspection-citations-flags/README.md

-# aphis-inspection-reports-heatflag
+# Citation Narrative Flagging
-Code for creating a heat/temperature flag for inspections data from USDA's Animal and Plant Health Inspection Service.
+This repository contains citations with code for creating various flags for inspections data from USDA's Animal and Plant Health Inspection Service.

+## Motivation

-## Overview
+## Flagged Citations CSVs
-* Under construction
+Generated CSV files are copies of inspections-citations CSV, with new columns have the prefix 'flag_'.
+  * Indicator columns for conditions.
+Conditions are specific to each flag and outlined in the Jupyter Notebooks that generate the CSVs.
+  * Flag columns is the name of the script, for example, the overheating flag is 'flag_overheating'

 ## Future Directions
 * The APHIS inspection report data is continually updated.
-The key words used in the heat/temperature flag should be reviewed and refined periodically, in case of data shift.
+The keywords used in the heat/temperature flag should be reviewed and refined periodically, in case of data shift.
+The following are flags we will be working.
-* Topic clustering revealed additional categories that could be added to the dataset as flags.
     * Transport of animals
     * Absent/incorrectly written programs of veterinary care
     * Flaws in animal enclosures/physical environment